gydpku/OCM/README.md

                 python test_<dataset name>.py

   Note that the name of dataset is in lowercase.
+You can check them in the OCM file.